majo44/postcss-es-modules/docs/examples/cli/README.md

 > Please notice the settings for the plugin.
 As we are run this code directly under the node we
 > are generating the common js modules.

+> Please notice the node -r option.
+As we are imports css files we are using here postcss-node, which
+> provides easy way of importing the css files within the node.js.